wenceorg/phys52015/site/content/notes/mpi/collectives.md

 ## What about implementation?

-Writing code for a tree-reduction in MPI by hand is actually not too hard, and you can have a go if you want.
+Writing code for a tree-reduction in MPI by hand is actually not too hard.
 However, writing it generically to handle all datatypes is slightly fiddly, and moreover, depending on the topology of the underlying network, other approaches might be more efficient.
 For example, [hypercubes](https://en.wikipedia.org/wiki/Hypercube_(communication_pattern)) often offer a superior communication pattern.

 Our conclusion then, is that we probably don't want to implement this stuff ourselves.